-Headed to the lake or ocean this summer?
+Can't wait to feel the sand between your toes again?
 You might feel overwhelmed by the sheer amount of stuff that you need (or want) to bring with you.
-Don’t pack everything and the kitchen sink.
-Instead, consider the only list of beach necessities you’ll ever need, and you’ll be sitting pretty in the sun.
+Don’t pack everything and the kitchen sink, think necessities instead.
+In this post, whether you're planning a vacation to a beach in Florida or thinking of a coastal safari in Gabon, this list of beach essentials will see you sitting pretty in the sun.

 If you’re headed to the beach, there’s no way around it - you’re going to want a swimsuit.
 This sounds like an obvious choice, but so many people forego it, figuring they’ll either head out on the water in their clothes or slip in au naturel.
 Don’t make this mistake!
 Bring a quick-drying swimsuit, and you’ll be able to jump in whenever you feel like it.

 Any day trip calls for some cold drinks and plenty of snacks.
 Invest in a good, portable cooler that you can take with you, ideally one that is waterproof and comfortable to carry.

 Don’t deal with sand in your sneakers all day.
 Make sure you bring a comfortable, convenient pair of sandals or flip flops that you can slip into - and easily kick sand out of!

 You should always bring a beach bag with you when you head out for the day.
 This will provide you with a convenient place to stash your smaller items - like your book, towels, shoes, sunscreen, and snacks.